suryakmurthy/UAM_noise_aware_agent/README.md

 # Acknowledgements:

-This project uses the D2MAV-A model proposed by Brittain et. al.: https://arxiv.org/pdf/2003.08353
+This project builds on the D2MAV-A model proposed by Brittain et. al.: https://arxiv.org/pdf/2003.08353